-APPENDIX 2: High risk definitions in the IntReALL studies
+APPENDIX 2: High risk definitions based on blast genetics

 The IntReALL study group stratifies some certain genetic subgroups as high risk regardless of other prognostic factors.
 The basic principle is to treat patients with less than 30% long term survival chance on the HR arm and assign them to SCT.